alevchuk/minibank/grafana/README.md

 ln -s /mnt/btrfs/grafana/bin ~/bin
 ```

-The remainging parts of this manual will assume you are logged into the 64-bin environment.
+The remaining parts of this manual will assume you are logged into the 64-bin environment.